kimbring2/DeepSoccer/README.md

 <img src="image/jetbot_soccer_detect_ball.jpeg" width="600">

-## 7) Tensorflow model freezing for TensorRT inference
+## 6) Tensorflow model freezing for TensorRT inference
 Tensorflow model trained using Gazebo simulation can be used without installing Tensorflow on Jetson Nano.
 However, model needs to be freezed.
 Please check a process for it at 'RL_model_froze.ipynb' file.
 You need to change a 'model_dir = "/home/kimbring2/catkin_ws/src/jetbot/jetbot_control/src/drqn"' line for your workplace setting.

 <img src="image/jetbot_frozen_graph.png" width="600">

 You need to see a inference output at bottom of cell and modify 'model-1.cptk.meta' for your checkpoint name.

-# 6. Jetbot soccer version
+# 6. DeepSoccer design
 I remodel hardware of Jetbot because it is not suitable for soccer.
 As you know easily, soccer robot needd a kicking and holding part.
 The Jetbot soccer version can hold a soccer ball and kick it.
 The wheel part is changed to omniwheel type for moving more freely.
 Battery, DC motor, WiFi antenna of previous Jetbot are reused for easy developing.

 <img src="/image/jetbot_soccer_proto_2.png" width="600">